-She’s done many voice overs, recorded a children‘s series onto audio disc and deejayed as a presenter on TUKSFM alongside big names like Chris Jordan and Anele back in the day.
+She’s done many voiceovers, recorded a children‘s series onto an audio disc, and deejayed as a presenter on TUKSFM alongside big names like Chris Jordan and Anele back in the day.

 She has appeared as a guest on many talk shows on television and radio.